On & Off The Gringo Trail: Part One

 He was right.
 The man’s shack clung to the hillside like a stubborn barnacle, perfectly positioned to survey a landscape of impossible contrasts: on one side, the gritty, hungry underdogs of Vasco; on the other, surgically enhanced Rio—glamour, plastic decadence, and butt-lifts.

-Our tour concluded.
-We deposited wads of cash into Fabian’s hand before he could refuse, shaking the other with a mixture of gratitude and mild bewilderment—a small price to pay for a guided tour through the underworld.
+Our unconventional excursion was coming to an end.
+We deposited wads of cash into Fabian’s hand before he could refuse, shaking the other with a mixture of gratitude and mild incomprehension—a small price to pay for a guided tour through the underworld.
+Before we departed down into Rio, the Vasco messiah imparted his final sermon—a mantra to carry us forward into whatever improbable madness South America had in store for unsuspecting travellers.

 “Listen to me,” he commanded, his voice low and shamanic, “Always trust your gut…”